the-raice/framework/README.md

-# The core of The Raice Framework
+# The core of the Raice Framework